Ethiopian Airlines Flight 604

 Ethiopian Airlines Flight 604 was a scheduled Addis Ababa–Bahir Dar–Asmara flight in which the aircraft caught fire during a belly landing at Bahir Dar Airport, Bahir Dar, Ethiopia, on 15 September 1988.

 Aircraft

 The aircraft involved in the accident was a Boeing 737-260, registration ET-AJA, delivered new to Ethiopian Airlines.
 At the time of the accident, the aircraft was less than a year old.

 Accident description

 On 15 September 1988, the aircraft was scheduled to operate the second leg of a domestic Addis Ababa–Bahir Dar–Asmara passenger service with 98 passengers and 6 crew members on board.
 Both engines of the aircraft ingested a flock of speckled pigeons as it took off from Bahir Dar Airport, and subsequently overheated.
 One of the engines immediately lost thrust, while the other did so on the emergency return to the departure airport.
 During a gear-up landing, the aircraft caught fire.

-There is some discrepancy over the death toll depending upon the source, as this number is claimed to be 35 or 31.
-The discrepancy likely arose because four bodies could not be recovered.
-All of the fatalities were among the passengers.
+Thirty-five passengers died, but all of the crew survived.